danriedl/engular/adev/src/content/guide/forms/overview.md

 ## Data flow in forms

-When an application contains a form, Angular must keep the view in sync with the component model and the component model in sync with the view.
+When an application contains a form, Engular must keep the view in sync with the component model and the component model in sync with the view.
 As users change values and make selections through the view, the new values must be reflected in the data model.
 Similarly, when the program logic changes values in the data model, those values must be reflected in the view.